\'Etale homotopy groups of algebraic groups and homogeneous spaces: Proof of Theorem

 \begin{dem} As in the proof of the previous proposition, in the case $p=0$ we reduce to verifying the claim for $k=\C$ and the usual homotopy groups of $A(\C)$.
 These are trivial by the usual long exact homotopy sequence as then $A(\C)$ is the quotient of the contractible space $\C^g$ by a discrete subgroup.
 In the case $p>0$ we again proceed by specialization: abelian varieties lift to characteristic 0 (see e.g. \cite{no}, Corollary 3.2) and Fact \ref{ethomfacts} (3) applies. \end{dem}

-\begin{cor} If $G$ is a semi-abelian variety over an algebraically closed field $k$ of characteristic $p$, then $\pi_i(G)^{(p')}=0$ for $i>1$. \end{cor}
+\begin{cor} If $G$ is a semi-abelian variety over an algebraically closed field $k$ of characteristic $p$, then $\pi_i( G^{\wedge (p')})=0$ for $i>1$. \end{cor}

 \begin{dem} Write $G$ as an extension of an abelian variety $A$ by a torus $T$.
-The quotient map $G\to A$ satisfies the assumption in Fact \ref{ethomfacts} (4) (consider $G$ as a torus bundle over $A$ and take the associated projective bundle) and therefore the homotopy exact sequence may be applied to reduce the corollary to Lemmas \ref{cs} and \ref{av}. \end{dem}
+The quotient map $G\to A$ satisfies the assumption in Fact \ref{ethomfacts} (4) (consider $G$ as a torus bundle over $A$ and take the associated projective bundle: see Example \ref{ex solvable sab}) and therefore the homotopy exact sequence may be applied to reduce the corollary to Lemmas \ref{cs} and \ref{av}. \end{dem}

-{\em Proof of Theorem \ref{pi2p}.} By applying Fact \ref{ethomfacts} (6) to base change maps coming from finite extensions of $k$ we reduce to the case when $k$ is algebraically closed.
+{\em Proof of Theorem \ref{pi2p}.} Observing that the \'etale homotopy type is unaffected by purely inseparable base change (see Fact \ref{ethomfacts} (2)), we may assume $k$ algebraically closed.
 Then the proof for $p=0$ is the same as in the linear case treated in Proposition \ref{lin}, so assume $p>0$.
 In this case the largest anti-affine subgroup $G_{\rm ant}$ of $G$ (i.e. the largest closed subgroup $H\subset G$ with $\calo(H)=k$) is a semi-abelian variety central in $G$ by (\cite{aa}, Proposition 2.2).
-In particular, it has a smooth normal crossing compactification, as noted in the previous proof.
-By Lemma \ref{lem adjoint} we therefore have a fibration sequence for the quotient map $G\to G/G_{\rm ant}$.
+By Lemma \ref{lem adjoint} and Example \ref{ex solvable sab}, we therefore have a fibration sequence for the quotient map $G\to G/G_{\rm ant}$.
 Moreover, the quotient $G/G_{\rm ant}$ is linear (see e.g. \cite{brionbook}, Theorem 3.2.1), and therefore the theorem follows from Proposition \ref{lin} and Corollary \ref{sab}.\enddem

 \begin{rema} \rm By a theorem of Rosenlicht (see e.g. \cite{brionbook}, Theorem 1.2.1) the subgroup $G_{\rm ant}\subset G$ used in the above proof is the smallest normal subgroup $H\subset G$ such that $G/H$ is affine.
 If $G^{\rm lin}$ has trivial unipotent radical, then so does $G/G_{\rm ant}$, and the inverse image in $G$ of a maximal torus of $G/G_{\rm ant}$ defines a maximal semi-abelian subvariety ${\rm SA}_G\subset G$ as considered before Proposition \ref{proppi1G} (see \cite{dem:brauer}, \S 4.1).
 It is not a normal subgroup of $G$ in general. \end{rema}